seanmcquaid/typescript-library-template/README.md

 # TypeScript Library Template

-This is a base template for any new TypeScript + React libraries I build.
+This is a base template for any new TypeScript libraries I build.

 ## Publishing a package locally